-Viewing and commenting upon relevant planning and licensing applications; providing a perspective to the longer-term development of the Town.
-For more information about planning and licensing matters including a handy guide to Planning click here.
+Viewing and commenting upon relevant planning and licensing applications; providing a perspective to the longer-term development of the town.
+There is lots of available Information about planning and licensing matters which you may find useful.

 Operating within the bounds of probity; endeavouring to demonstrate best value; ensuring growth commensurate with demands and resources.

-Provision of allotments for hire to residents of Bury St Edmunds on five different sites in the town including in Cotton Lane, Barn Lane, The Vinefields, Nowton Road and Sicklesmere Road.
-Enquiries are ongoing into the potential to obtain additional land.
+Provision of allotments for hire to residents in the parish of Bury St Edmunds on five different sites in the town including in Cotton Lane, Barn Lane, Vinefields, Nowton Road and Sicklesmere Road.

 Since April 2007 the annually displayed Nativity Sculpture has been held by the Town Council in trust for the people of Bury St Edmunds.

-Since April 2007 the care and management of memorials at Angel Hill and Cornhill have been responsibilities of the Town Council.
+Since April 2007 the care and management of memorials at Angel Hill and Cornhill have been responsibilities of the council.

 Armistice Day commemoration

-Since 2013 the annual '11th hour on the 11th day of the 11th month' commemoration at the Angel Hill war memorial has been organised by the Town Council.
+Since 2013 the annual '11th hour on the 11th day of the 11th month' commemoration at the Angel Hill war memorial has been organised by the council.